 Castle Combe has actually been featured in a number of Hollywood movies, including Steven Spielberg’s War Horse.
 With everything from expansive stately homes to quaint limestone ‘chocolate box’ cottages and running streams, Castle Combe has something for everybody that can appreciate the great outdoors.

 Finally, we have the village of Blockley.
-Blockey has a rich and storied industrial past, as it was famous for its silk production in the 18th and 19th centuries.
+Blockley has a rich and storied industrial past.
+Originally it was famous for its silk production in the 18th and 19th centuries.

-Of course, the silk mills are closed nowadays, but many of them have been converted into antiquated little cottages, which is yet another reason why Blockey is another of the most beautiful villages of the Cotswolds.
+Of course, the silk mills are closed nowadays, but many of them have been converted into antiquated little cottages.
+This is yet another reason why Blockey is another of the most beautiful villages of the Cotswolds and well worth a visit.